kupehtci/DOCUMENTATION/ANALISIS LEXICO SINTACTICO/Lexical Analysis.md

 * The Scanner takes as much characters as needed to build a token.
 * When the token is built, Scanner stops and send the token.
 * Then keeps reading until all tokens are built.

+All this process is done by the <a href="./Lexer.md">Lexer</a> [[Lexer]].

+### Token, pattern and lexeme

+This three concepts can look similar in lexical analysis but are not the same:

+* TOKEN, its the name or identifier associated to a set of strings that follows a declared pattern
+* PATTERN, rule or expression that describe the set of string associated with a token
+* LEXEME, input string that meets a certain pattern so is labeled with as a certain token.

+The most of **tokens** can be defined by using Regular Expressions [[Regular Expressions]] like are defined in [[JavaCC Basic Parser]].